top of page

 For the true spiritual Israel, and descendants of Judah, Jacob, Isaac, and Abraham are we who have been led to God through this crucified Christ.
 Even so we, who have been quarried out from the bowels of Christ, are the true Israelite race.[i]

-In his Dialogue with Trypho, Justin Martyr reveals that even in the middle of the second century, 150 years after the birth of the Messiah, the issue of whether or not a Jewish believer could still live as a Jew was pressing.
-Understand that many consider Justin Martyr the leading theologian of the second century, therefore the fact that he addresses these issues shows it was something that the second century believers were wrestling with.
+In his Dialogue with Trypho (Trypho was a Jew that Justine sought to win), Justin Martyr reveals that even in the middle of the second century, 150 years after the birth of the Messiah, the issue of whether or not a Jewish believer could still live as a Jew was pressing.
+Understand that many consider Justin Martyr the leading theologian of the second century, therefore the fact that he addresses these issues shows it was something that the second-century believers were wrestling with.

-The irony is, that exactly 100 years earlier the disciples wrestled with the exact opposite question.
-Does a Gentile have to convert to Judaism and be circumcised in order to be considered a believer?
-The answer from heaven (Acts 15) was no. But never did it enter their minds that Jews who came to know the Jewish Messiah, would not continue to honor the Torah—not as a means of finding salvation, but living out their unique calling (Rom.
+The irony is that exactly 100 years earlier, the disciples wrestled with the exact opposite question.
+Does a Gentile have to convert to Judaism and be circumcised to be considered a believer?
+The answer from heaven (Acts 15) was no. But never did it enter their minds that Jews who came to know the Jewish Messiah would not continue to honor the Torah—not as a means of finding salvation, but living out their unique calling (Rom.
 11:29).
-In Acts 21, several years after the decision of the Jerusalem Council, we find tens of thousands of Jewish believers in Jerusalem, all of whom are “zealous for the Torah.”
+In Acts 21 (57 CE), after the decision of the Jerusalem Council (48 CE), we find tens of thousands of Jewish believers in Jerusalem, all of whom are “zealous for the Torah.”
 (Acts 21:20)

 Now it is 100 years later.
-The Jewish believing community (believed to be known as the Nazarenes) no longer possesses the prominent teaching positions in the body of believers, but they are rejected by their kinsmen after the flesh (for not being loyal to the false Messiah and rebel, Bar Kokhba) and shunned by many in the Church for continuing to live as Jews.
+The Jewish believing community (believed to be known as the Nazarenes) no longer possesses prominent leadership positions in the body of believers, but they are rejected by the larger Jewish community (for not being loyal to the false Messiah and rebel, Bar Kokhba) and shunned by many in the Church for continuing to live as Jews.
 It is possible that many of the Gentile believers accused the Jewish believers of raising up the Middle Wall of Partition as well.

 The Middle Wall Myth